.comment-link {margin-left:.6em;}

 It is conceivable, however, that the Stupars believed that she had been injured in the fall and afterwards crawled away to die all alone and that would not have been an unreasonable assumption for them to have made considering the intermediate height from which she had fallen.
 It sounds counterintuitive but, generally speaking, a cat's chances of surviving a fall actually increase, up to a certain point, the greater the height from which it plunges.

 That is because once it reaches terminal velocity the force of its impact with the ground becomes relatively constant.
 Every bit as importantly, the greater the height the more time that it has in order to use its righting reflex in order to land on its feet.
-The specifics of how that this theory works in practice are not known but given that cats have been known to have walked away from falls of a much greater height, it might not be totally erroneous to classify Sophie's plunge as having been in the dicey middle range of survivability.
+The specifics of how that this process works in practice are not known but given that cats have been known to have walked away from falls of a much greater height, it might not be totally erroneous to classify Sophie's plunge as having been in the dicey middle range of survivability.

 The surface upon which a cat lands also is of paramount importance and if Sophie had collided with concrete as opposed to either grass or dirt she could have been seriously injured if not indeed killed.
-Radiographs likely would be able to determine if she had incurred any fractures but evidence of other types of damage, such as abrasions and internal distress, likely disappeared long ago.
+Radiographs likely would be able to determine if she had suffered any fractures but evidence of other types of damage, such as abrasions and internal distress, likely disappeared long ago.

 It additionally is entirely likely that she had attempted return to the building but could not negotiate the front door and elevators.
 On the other hand, such a fall could have left her disoriented and traumatized.